pantheon-systems/documentation/source/_docs/redis.md

       You can install and enable the module from the command line using [Terminus](/docs/terminus):

           terminus remote:drush <site>.<env> -- en redis -y
-  3. Add the following Redis cache configuration to the **end** of `sites/default/settings.php`, after [Domain Access](/docs/read-environment-config/#domain-access) configurations.
+  3. Add the following Redis cache configuration to the **end** of `sites/default/settings.php`.
 These are the **mandatory**, required Redis configurations for every site.

       ```php
       // Configure Redis